Lucy Patterson: Political career

-Patterson advocated for fair-housing practices on the basis of sex and race.
+Patterson advocated for fair housing practices on the basis of sex and race.
 When conversations about white flight began in late 1973, city officials suggested that real estate agents, home builders, and lending agencies were not implementing open housing policies and created a panic around non-white families moving into the area.
 Dallas City Council suggested that neighborhood groups instilling pride in neighborhood residences would fix the issue and allow for successful integration.
 Patterson advocated that neighborhood coalitions sponsored by the city as opposed to grassroots neighborhood coalitions would promote resistance to integration rather than stabilization.
-Patterson also called for the resignation of City Plan Commissioner Harvey Huie when he was accused and found guilty of housing racial discrimination after refusing to rent an Oak Lawn apartment to a Black woman, but Huie was allowed to continue serving through his appeal process.
+Patterson also called for the resignation of City Plan Commissioner Harvey Huie when he was accused and found guilty of race-based housing discrimination after refusing to rent an Oak Lawn apartment to a Black woman, but Huie was allowed to continue serving through his appeal process.

-Listed among her legislative accomplishments are: installation of sidewalks in Oak Cliff, revisions to strengthen Dallas's Fair Housing Ordinance, purposing a contract compliance ordinance requiring the hiring of minorities by contractors doing business with the city, the appointment of minorities to city boards and commissions, and an affirmative action plan.
+Listed among her legislative accomplishments are the installation of sidewalks in Oak Cliff, revisions to strengthen Dallas's Fair Housing Ordinance, purposing a contract compliance ordinance requiring the hiring of minorities by contractors doing business with the city, the appointment of minorities to city boards and commissions, and an affirmative action plan.

 In 1979, President Jimmy Carter appointed Mrs. Patterson to the White House Committee on Hospital Cost Containment.

 Patterson ran for Congress from the 24th Congressional District in 1982, challenging Martin Frost.
 Patterson had previously endorsed Frost and served on his steering committee.
-She was discouraged by the Democratic Party from challenging Congressman Frost, so Patterson switched parties to run against him.
-She lost with only 27% of votes.
+She was discouraged by the Democratic Party from challenging Congressman Frost, as well as by the state's court-ordered redistricting map, so Patterson switched parties to run against him.
+She lost with only 26% of the vote.

-In 1985, Patterson was appointed to the National Afro-American History and Cultural Commission by President Reagan.
+In 1985, Patterson was appointed to the National Afro-American History and Cultural Commission by President Ronald Reagan.